Welcome to Your Award-Winning Media Center!

 Specialist Degree in Brain-Based Learning from NovaSoutheastern University

 Joni Gilman is the full time Media Specialist at Peachtree Ridge High School.
 Mrs. Gilman taught Language Arts for five years at PRHS before becoming the Media Specialist in 2011.
 She is a graduate of Gwinnett County Public Schools where she attended Brookwood High School.
-Mrs. Gilman enjoys reading, being outdoors, and spending time with her husband and two sons.
+Mrs. Gilman enjoys reading, being outdoors, and spending time with her husband and three children.

 Masters in Library Media from West Georgia